 - Always sound your horn, actuate your turn signals, and exercise caution when passing other vehicles going in the same direction.
-Never try to pass another vehicle going in the same direction at street intersections, on curves, or when going up or down a hill. - At street intersections give the right-of-way to the vehicle on your right.
+Never try to pass another vehicle going in the same direction at street intersections, on curves, or when going up or down a hill. - At street intersections give the right-of-way.
 Do not presume you have the right-of-way, as the other driver may not know it is your turn. - Always signal when preparing to stop, turn or pass. - All traffic signs, including those used for the control of traffic at intersections, should be obeyed promptly.
-SLOW DOWN signs near schools and CAUTION signs at railroad crossings should always be observed and your actions governed accordingly. - When intending to turn to the left, signal at least 100 feet (30.5 meters) before reaching the turning point.
-Move over to the centerline of the street (unless local rules require otherwise), slow down, enter the intersection of the street and then turn carefully to the left. - Never anticipate a traffic light.
+SLOW DOWN signs near schools and CAUTION signs at railroad crossings should always be observed and your actions governed accordingly.

+- When intending to turn, signal at least 30.5 m (100 ft) before reaching the turning point.
+If turning across an intersection, move over to the centerline of the street (unless local rules require otherwise).
+Slow down when entering the intersection and turn carefully. - Never anticipate a traffic light.
 When a change is indicated from GO to STOP (or vice versa) in the traffic control systems at intersections, slow down and wait for the light to change.
-Never run through a yellow or red traffic light. - While turning either right or left, watch for pedestrians, animals, as well as vehicles.

-- Do not leave the curb or parking area without signaling.
+Never run through a yellow or red traffic light. - While turning either right or left, watch for pedestrians, animals, as well as vehicles. - Do not leave the curb or parking area without signaling.
 Be sure your way is clear to enter moving traffic.
 A moving line of traffic always has the right-of-way. - Be sure your license plate is installed in the position specified by law and is clearly visible at all times.
 Keep the plate clean. - Ride at a safe speed that is consistent with the type of highway you are on.
 Pay strict attention to whether the road is dry, oily, icy or wet. - · Watch for debris such as leaves or loose gravel. - Weather and traffic conditions on the highway dictate adjusting your speed and driving habits accordingly.